reuk/wayverb/docs_source/boundary.md

 Under certain conditions, K-models and finite-difference time-domain (FDTD) simulations are equivalent.
 FDTD models have much smaller memory requirements than W-models, at the cost of decreased flexibility of filtering, as these models cannot directly interact with wave digital filters.

-The KW-pipe is a 'converter' between wave- and Kirchhoff- variables, which is designed to allow the majority of a model (that is, the air-filled space inside it) to be constructed as a K-model waveguide mesh.
+The KW-pipe is a "converter" between wave- and Kirchhoff- variables, which is designed to allow the majority of a model (that is, the air-filled space inside it) to be constructed as a K-model waveguide mesh.
 At the boundaries of the model, the KW-pipe is used to connect K-model nodes to W-model nodes.
 These W-model nodes can then be connected to wave digital filters to simulate frequency-dependent absorption of wave energy.
 The complete model retains both the memory-efficiency of the K-model and the termination flexibility of the W-model, with the drawback of additional implementation complexity at the interface between the two model types.

-This sounds extremely promising, but has a major drawback, as described by @kowalczyk_modeling_2008: while the inside of the mesh will be 2- or 3-dimensional, the boundary termination afforded by the wave-variable boundary is 1-dimensional.
+This sounds extremely promising, but has a major drawback, as described in [@kowalczyk_modeling_2008]: while the inside of the mesh will be 2- or 3-dimensional, the boundary termination afforded by the wave-variable boundary is 1-dimensional.
 Each boundary node connects to just the closest interior node.
 As a result, the edges and corners are not considered to be part of the model, as these nodes do not have a directly adjacent interior node.